geraldapm/kubernetes-vagrant-playground/k8s-from-scratch/docs/README.md

  ./sonobuoy retrieve
 ```
 - You can extract the file to get full logs and ensuring that the tests is succeeded.
 Now we have a production-ready kubernetes cluster :D

+## Day-to-Day Operation
+- To add new worker nodes, just follow the same steps as in "Bootstrap kubernetes worker components on all nodes" section.
+- TODO: Add renew certificates procedure.